Multitensors as monads on categories of enriched graphs: Constructing a monad from a distributive multitensor

 The aspects of this result involving the cartesianness of the units, multiplication and substitution are covered already by (\ref{thmcase:Gamma-E-cartesian}).
-Suppose that $E$ is l.r.a.
+Suppose that $E$ is local right adjoint.
 Let $\ca D$ be a small dense subcategory of $V$ consisting of $\lambda$-presentable connected objects.
 By lemma(\ref{lem:lra-dense}) and lemma(\ref{lem:GV-dense}) it suffices to exhibit generic factorisations of maps

 where $S$ is either $0$ or $(D)$ for some $D \in \ca D$.
 In the case where $S$ is $0$ the first arrow in the composite

 is generic because $0$ is the initial $V$-graph with one object (and $t$ here is the unique map).
 In the case where $S=(D)$, to give $f$ is to give a map $f':D{\rightarrow}E_n1$ in $V$ since $D$ is connected.
 Since $E$ is a local right adjoint, $E_n$ is too and so one can generically factor $f'$ to obtain